 Tomas’ s other interests include biking, skiing, hiking, rebuilding bikes, beekeeping, and vegetable raising.

-Kathleen is a long-time Alaskan who brings 12 years of Waldorf educational experience to the community and is very happy to be here.
-She received her Waldorf certification in 1997 from the Rudolf Steiner College in Sacramento, California and recently returned to Alaska after being away for 15 years.
+Kathleen is a long-time Alaskan who brings 18 years of Waldorf educational experience to the community and is very happy to be here.
+She received her Waldorf certification in 1997 from the Rudolf Steiner College in Sacramento, California.
+She was awarded an Elementary Grades Diploma.
+She taught elementary education at the Davis Waldorf School in Davis, California and the Camellia Waldorf School in Sacramento before teaching in Anchorage for the last six years.
 Kathleen believes that being a teacher means accepting responsibility and being committed to helping children develop life’s capacities.
-She values the rich complexity of gifts in children and strives to be stimulating, resourceful, and supportive in helping children develop to their fullest abilities.
+She values the depth and complexity of gifts in children.
+She strives to be stimulating, resourceful, and supportive in helping children grow and develop to their fullest abilities.

 Mary Schallert – Orchestra & Strings Teacher